DUIs in Arizona

 What is the penalty for drunken driving in Arizona?

-For your first DUI conviction you will have to pay approximately $1,860 in financial penalties.
+For your first DUI conviction, you will have to pay approximately $1,860 in financial penalties.
 If you are sentenced to jail you will serve a minimum of 24 hours up to 10 days.
 Your license may be suspended for 90-360 days and the court may order the installation of an ignition interlock device.
 This is a device that is connected to your ignition.
 You will only be able to start your car by breathing into it first.
 It will only work if you have not consumed any alcohol at all.
-For second or 3rd DUI Offenses, you will be fined much more, with a minimum prison sentence is of 4 months and the potential of your license being suspended for a minimum of a year.
+For second or 3rd DUI Offenses, you will be fined much more, with a minimum prison sentence of 4 months and the potential of your license being suspended for a minimum of a year.
 The court will also order you to install the ignition interlock device into all your vehicles before you drive again.

 Be safe, not sorry.